Bitcoin Rhodium Reaches Market Capitalization of $2.58 Million (XRC)

 According to CryptoCompare, “Bitcoin Rhodium is a new crypto commodity, rare, limited and resistant cryptocurrency to store value for the future.
 It aims to provide not just a payment method, but a real, valuable commodity, which will become a prosperous investment element along with BTC.
 Bitcoin Rhodium uses its unique blockchain with a total supply of 2.1 million XRC.
 It is programmed in C# language and is POW only.
 All long-term holders are eligible for the Strong Hands program which guarantees significant ROI every 3-month cycle.
 P2P Bitcoin Rhodium-Metals Market which will connect the crypto world with the world of traditional investment is currently being developed to reinforce Bitcoin Rhodium’s use case. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Rhodium directly using US dollars.
-Investors seeking to trade Bitcoin Rhodium should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcoin Rhodium using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitcoin Rhodium directly using US dollars.
+Investors seeking to trade Bitcoin Rhodium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Rhodium using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Rhodium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Rhodium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.